matrix-org/matrix-spec-proposals/proposals/2516-new-type-for-voice-messages.md

-# Add a seperate message type for voice messages
+# Add a separate message type for voice messages

 In the matrix spec right now, there is a message type `m.audio` for audio files.
 In other messaging apps, there is also a special type for voice memos,